mamazinho/olist-challenge/README.md

-This application makes part of Celero's Back-end challenge
+This application makes part of Olist's challenge

 Read this Doc in [PT-BR](README.pt.md)